Nothing reminds me of summer quite like the fresh, citrusy scent of lemon balm.

 Safe for consumption by children and adults, it makes a lovely tea or tincture, is wonderful in cooking, and adds a delightful fragrance to oils, salves, and lotions.

 Lemon balm is a cinch to grow, and can be propagated in a variety of ways.

-Seeds should sprout in 5-9 days with soil temperatures ranging from 65-70°F.
+Seeds should sprout in five to nine days with soil temperatures ranging from 65 to 70°F.

 You can also choose to start seedlings in flats indoors or in a greenhouse in early spring.
 Sprinkle seeds in trays on top of potting soil, and keep them moist until they sprout.

 Cuttings can be taken in the spring or fall.
 To propagate from cuttings, simply cut a few inches from the soft tips of an established plant.

 In the spring, cuttings should be taken a few inches below the tips of new growth.
 In the fall, they should instead come from stems that are closer to the base of the crown that have not flowered.